Skip to content

 What Is a Pessimist?

-Pessimism means expecting the worst and having a “glass is half empty” outlook on life.1 Someone with a pessimistic personality often focuses on the negative in most situations.
+Pessimism means expecting the worst and having a “glass is half empty” outlook on life.1 Psychologists call this stable tendency dispositional pessimism, which is distinct from defensive pessimism, a deliberate strategy of expecting the worst in order to prepare for it.
+Someone with a pessimistic personality often focuses on the negative in most situations.
 Pessimists may imagine obstacles that impede their ability to reach goals, leaving them with little hope for the future.
 Because they tend to expect the worst, sometimes they can be passive and less likely to engage in life.

 Pessimistic individuals expect the worst outcomes, meaning many may feel generally negative about life.
-Optimism occurs when individuals have positive outlooks and believe they have more control over their fates.2 Optimists tend to cope with stressful situations more easily than pessimists, and an optimistic personality may lead to better physical and mental health outcomes than pessimism.2
+Optimism occurs when individuals have positive outlooks and believe they have more control over their fates.2 Optimists tend to cope with stress more easily than pessimists, and the health gap is measurable: a 2019 meta-analysis of 15 studies covering 229,391 people, published in JAMA Network Open, found optimists had a 35 percent lower risk of cardiovascular events and lower all-cause mortality, and a 2019 Harvard-led study of nearly 71,000 adults linked optimism to an 11 to 15 percent longer lifespan.2

 Nihilism is the belief that existence does not have inherent meaning or value.3 Nihilists do not believe in the value society places on specific objects, people, or experiences.
 Sometimes, people associate pessimism with nihilism because both views can lead to negative attitudes.